Los Altos, California: 2010s

-Of 10,462 households, 33.6% had minor children living with them, 69.4% were married couples living together, 5.4% had a female head with no husband present, and 23.3% were non-families.
-18.7% were singles including 9.8% 65 or older.
-The average household size was 2.61 and the average family size was 2.98.

-The median age was 44 years, much higher than the 35.3 national figure.
-23.7% were under 18, 3.5% from 18 to 24, 24.5% from 25 to 44, 29.1% from 45 to 64, and 19.3% were 65 years of age or older.
-For every 100 females, there were 93.1 males.
-For every 100 females age 18 and over, there were 91.0 males.

 1930

 Approximately 2,900 people would have considered themselves a resident of Los Altos.

 Housing costs

 Los Altos strives to maintain a semi-rural atmosphere.
 Los Altos has few sidewalks except in commercial zones and along arterial roads.
 The minimum lot size for most residential housing is one-quarter of an acre.
 Most streets have broad dirt shoulders and no street lighting.
 The civic center sits in the middle of an orchard, a remnant of those that once covered the area.
 The downtown is a triangle with arterials and collector streets on all sides that enable most through traffic to bypass Main Street.